mgcrea/homebridge-tydom/README.md

 Your username is the MAC Address of your local Tydom hardware, it should be `001A25` + your 6-character home ID that you can find in the mobile app.

-For your password, you can also use an environment variable `HOMEBRIDGE_TYDOM_PASSWORD` with the base64 encoded value of your password (might be safer than having it inside your `config.json`).
+For your password, you can also use an environment variable `HOMEBRIDGE_TYDOM_PASSWORD` with the base64 encoded value of your password.

 > Example: `HOMEBRIDGE_TYDOM_PASSWORD=Zm9vYmFyYmF6` for a `foobarbaz` password (`echo -n "foobarbaz" | base64`)